yohei-yoshihara/TouchMind/README.md

 TouchMind is a tree node map editor.

-<p>TouchMind is the project to evaluate the latest Windows technologies.
-Currently, the following technologies are used:</p>
+TouchMind is the project to evaluate the latest Windows technologies.
+Currently, the following technologies are used:

 - C++ 14
 - Direct2D
 - HLSL (using Direct2D's Direct3D interoperability)